ScreenNamePlus1/Mistralux/README.md

 Test It
 Close Termux and reopen it.
 The virtual environment should activate automatically.
 You will know it's working if you see the name of your virtual environment (e.g., (my_env)) at the beginning of your command prompt.

-### To set your api key automatically when you open Termux
+To set your api key automatically when you open Termux

 Open ~/.zshrc and add

     export MISTRAL_API_KEY="<your><api><key>"

 to the top somewhere.
 If you activate your venv using this method, add it below that.

+### If you did not already,
+add
+    export PATH="$HOME/bin:$PATH"
+to the end of your ~/.zshrc file